Tog-Hackerspace/sensor/README.md

 npm test
 ````

-# Examples
-A basic working example can be found in the examples folder /ts/examples

 # Warning: In Active Development

 This project is still under heavy active development.
 Use at your own peril.